 Test the Temperature and Pressure Relief Valve

 Every water heater has a temperature and pressure relief valve.
-This is an important safety feature that is required by plumbing codes on all water heaters.
+The pressure relief valve is an important safety feature that is required by plumbing codes on all water heaters.
 If the pressure or heat within the tank exceeds a certain amount, the valve opens to release the pressure, prevent damage, and eliminate the possibility of an explosion.

-Check out the quick video below to learn how to test the temperature and pressure relief valve.
+Check out this quick video to learn how to test the temperature and pressure relief valve.

 Use a Water Heater Insulation Jacket in the Winter